 - Let it cool, and you have your Easter patched baby onesie.

 There you have it.
 Our easy patch DIY to make your Easter exciting.

-There are lots of other ideas online, but we thought this would be enough to help you get started.
+There are many other ideas online, but we thought this would be enough to help you get started.
 So get your creative imagination pumping and start your DIY at home using our patches.
-Don’t forget to share your DIY at the comment section below.
+Don’t forget to share your DIY in the comment section below.